yfp-c/eng103a_docker/README.md

 ---------
 ![image](https://user-images.githubusercontent.com/98178943/156005909-eb1546fd-9c71-4928-93f0-a034bf9c083b.png)

+Docker is a very powerful containerisation platform that utilises your OS resources to package code into containers.

 A container is a very lightweight form of a virtual machine.
 Virtual machines take up a lot of resources and are slow because they have a lot of overhead (hypervisor, guest OS).

 A docker container, on the other hand, has access directly to host OS resources through the docker engine.
 What this means is that containers can spin up and spin down very quickly.